 But while the Baptists, Methodists, Presbyterians and others courting Joseph Smith’s loyalty universally condemned Roman Catholicism as corrupted, they ironically also held true to the image of the very Triune God that Plato, Constantine, Athanasius and the Roman Church’s “corrupted” authorities had trademarked in the fourth and fifth centuries.

 The LDS belief in the “Godhead” and our understanding of it’s nature isn’t based on any of the historical Church creeds.
 How could it be?
 They don’t make any sense.
 They aren’t found in the canon.
-All they amount to is an agreement that the nature of the Father, Son and Holy Ghost is a mystery beyond the understanding of the human mind.
-God is incomprehensible and so unlike us, that as mere mortals that it doesn’t even bear pondering.
+All they amount to is an agreement between warring human custodians of “Christian Tradition,” that the nature of the Father, Son and Holy Ghost is a mystery beyond the understanding of the human mind.
+God is incomprehensible.
+God is so unlike us, that as mere mortals that it doesn’t even bear pondering.

 The LDS concept of the Godhead isn’t based entirely upon the Biblical canon either.
 It began in the Sacred Grove as direct observation, and developed in its fullest through modern revelation: